 Turkey is a holiday staple this time of year, but turkey takes the number one spot on the list of Thanksgiving foods that are great for your skin health.
 Turkey is packed full of the trace mineral zinc, which helps your body produce the collagen protein.
 This protein is not only excellent at helping your skin retain healthy structure and elasticity, but it’s also vital for the formation of healthy fingernails and hair.

-You’ll also find turkey to be rich in the B-vitamin Niacin which can help your body retain moisture on the cellular level.
-Similar to collagen, Niacin improves the elasticity of your skin which in turn helps reduce the appearance of wrinkles, fine lines and sagging.
-Be sure to visit this page if you’re specifically looking for a skincare product that offers the same benefits as the niacin found in turkey.
+You’ll also find turkey to be rich in the B-vitamin niacin which can help your body retain moisture on the cellular level.
+Similar to collagen, niacin improves the elasticity of your skin which in turn helps reduce the appearance of wrinkles, fine lines and sagging.
+Tune into this page if you’re specifically looking for a skincare product that offers the same benefits as the niacin found in turkey.

 In addition to turkey, spinach can be found in many salad dishes during Thanksgiving.
 Spinach is great for boosting your overall skin health as the leafy green is an excellent source of vitamin A, vitamin E, magnesium, iron, folate and more.
 The wide variety of antioxidants contained in spinach leaves and stems can help give your skin a radiant glow from the inside out!

 While there are a wide range of vitamins that can benefit your body in various ways, vitamin A, vitamin C, and vitamin E are all highly sought after for skin health.